-In this “case studies” feature, we like to look at examples of civic campaigns that were either wildly successful or became spectacular failures, since we think that there’s plenty to be learned from both.
-In this case, we’re looking at a civic campaign that was overwhelmingly successful in achieving its stated goals.
+In examining closely civic campaigns that were either wildly successful or spectacular failures, we believe there are merits to both, which warrant observation and serve as excellent learning opportunities.
+For this example, we’re looking at a civic campaign that was overwhelmingly successful in achieving its stated goals.

 In the spring of 2012, the Carnegie Library system found itself operating with a major budget gap.
 The library took the issue to the voters, needing 2,800 signatures to place a referendum designed to save the library onto the ballot.
 They kicked off the ‘Our Library, Our Future’ initiative, which attracted more than 100 volunteers to circulate the petition and organized events at the library’s 19 locations to raise awareness of the issue.
 They ended up gathering more than 10,000 signatures – more than triple the required amount.